vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

 ### Exercise

-#### Break from all exercise on Tuesday August 22 and Wednesday August 23
+#### Break from all exercise on Monday August 21, Tuesday August 22, and Wednesday August 23

-I want to be well-rested prior to the operation, so I'll take a break from all exercise on Tuesday August 22 and Wednesday August 23 prior to the operation.
+I want to be well-rested prior to the operation, so I'll take a break from all exercise on Monday August 21, Tuesday August 22, and Wednesday August 23 prior to the operation.
 This includes jogging, weights/pushups, Buteyko breathing, and hand gripper exercises.
+I might use the freed-up time on Monday to fit in a Trader Joe's trip.

 I might make an exception for balance exercises (standing on one leg).